According to the Mercator Advisory Group, 36% of small businesses mix personal funds with business purchases.

 Business Credit vs. Personal Credit

-While business credit and personal credit are often linked, they are, in fact, separate.
+While business credit and personal credit are often linked they are, in fact, separate.
+Here are the ways personal and business credit are different.

 Personal credit is based on your personal spending history; meaning the credit that’s been offered to you for personal reasons such as education loans, personal credit cards, car loans, or home loans.